6 of the Best Piano Games for your Group Lessons

 Here are some other ideas to spark your creativity:

 • Is the weather nice?
-Do some activities outdoors!
+Do some activities or play piano games outdoors!

 • Break into pairs or small groups of 3 or 4 to complete a task.
 Reconvene after a set time and have each team share what they worked on.